dakralex/bridge-gui/README.md

 The implementations of this interface act as monitors to ensure that only one vehicle can pass the bridge at a time and all other vehicles have to wait until the bridge is free again.

-The method `void enterLeft(Vehicle v)` makes the next vehicle from the left-hand side of the bridge enter.
+The method `void enterLeft(Vehicle v)` makes the vehicle v from the left-hand side of the bridge enter.

-The method `void enterRight(Vehicle v)` makes the next vehicle from the right-hand side of the bridge enter.
+The method `void enterRight(Vehicle v)` makes the vehicle v from the right-hand side of the bridge enter.

-The method `void leaveLeft(Vehicle v)` makes the next vehicle from the left-hand side of the bridge leave.
+The method `void leaveLeft(Vehicle v)` makes the vehicle v from the left-hand side of the bridge leave.

-The method `void leaveRight(Vehicle v)` makes the next vehicle from the right-hand side of the bridge leave.
+The method `void leaveRight(Vehicle v)` makes the vehicle v from the right-hand side of the bridge leave.

 ### Class `TrafficControllerSimple`

 `TrafficControllerSimple` is an implementation of `TrafficController`.
-It uses `synchronized`, `wait()`, `notify()`, and `notifyAll()` on the vehicle objects to control the vehicle access flow.
+It uses `synchronized`, `wait()`, `notify()`, and `notifyAll()` on the vehicle objects to control the vehicle-bridge access flow.

 The constructor `TrafficControllerSimple(TrafficRegistrar registrar)` has to be implemented in such a way, that it allows injections of implementations of the interface `TrafficRegistrar`.